RaziPour1993/RaziPour1993/README.md

 # 👋 Hello, I'm Mohammad Razipour

-I’m an iOS Developer with a passion for crafting seamless and innovative mobile experiences.
-With hands-on expertise in Swift, SwiftUI, and a knack for problem-solving, I thrive on transforming complex challenges into elegant solutions.
+I’m a Software Developer with experience in iOS and Frontend Web Development.
+I enjoy solving problems, working in teams, and building products that people love.
+I’m always learning new technologies to grow my skills and help my team succeed.

 ## 🚀 What I Do

-- **Develop & Maintain**: Building and optimizing iOS applications for top-notch performance and user experience.
+- **iOS Development**: Building and maintaining apps with Swift, SwiftUI, and modern architectures.
-- **Innovate**: Implementing cutting-edge features and staying ahead with the latest technologies.
+- **Frontend Development**: Learning and working with React and web technologies to expand my skills.
-- **Collaborate**: Working closely with designers, developers, and stakeholders to deliver high-quality software.
+- **Team Collaboration**: Working closely with designers, developers, and product teams to deliver high-quality software.

 ## 🌟 Highlights

-- **Football360**: Leading the development of a sports app with Swift, SwiftUI, and Combine.
+- **Football360**: iOS Engineer and now part of the frontend web team.
 - **AvidWorkouts**: Modernized an Objective-C app by converting it to Swift and enhancing functionality.
 - **Cafe Bazaar**: Contributed to the Divar app, mastering large-scale app maintenance and development.
 - **Kavenegar**: Developed an iOS SDK using WebRTC and WebSocket for advanced communication features.